 Research with a practical focus

-An essential prerequisite for all the centre’s research work is that there is demand in the field or that the field of professional practice recognizes the relevance of the work.
-The results of the research carried out by the research centre therefore not only generate scientific knowledge, but are also applied in professional practice.
+An essential prerequisite for all our research is that there is demand in the field or that the field of professional practice recognises the relevance of the work.
+The results of the research performed by the research centre therefore not only generate scientific knowledge, but are also applied in professional practice.

-The research groups actively circulate their knowledge among partners in professional practice by means of lectures, seminars, presentations and workshops.
-The link to professional practice is further assured by the fact that research is always designed in close cooperation with civil society organizations and societal organizations, and professors are involved in professional practice in various ways.
-Representatives from professional practice participate in the centre’s research and make an active contribution to developing knowledge, ensuring that new knowledge is circulated.
+The research groups actively share their knowledge with partners in professional practice through lectures, seminars, presentations and workshops.
+The link to professional practice is further assured by the fact that research is always planned in close cooperation with civil society institutions and societal organisations, and professors are involved in professional practice in various ways.
+Representatives from professional practice participate in the research and actively contribute to developing knowledge, ensuring that new knowledge is circulated.

 Results for teaching and education

-Professors are experts in their field, and are the driving force behind the research centre.
+Professors are experts in their field and are the driving force behind the research centre.
 They apply their knowledge and experience through research and innovation within the professional field.
-The professors are supported by researchers, who usually combine their research work with teaching duties.
-This combination leads to strong links between the research groups and programmes and to the transfer of new knowledge from research into education.
+The professors are supported by researchers, who generally combine their research work with teaching duties.
+This combination produces strong links between the research groups and programmes and ensures the transfer of new knowledge from research into education.

 The research groups

-The Research Centre for Social Innovation is made up of various research groups.
-Each research group has several research lines.
-These are areas or themes in which one or more (doctoral) research studies are being carried out.
-The research groups of the Research Centre for Social Innovation are the following:
+The Research Centre for Social Innovation consists of different research groups with various research lines.
+These are areas or themes in which one or more (doctoral) research studies are performed.
+The research groups of the Research Centre for Social Innovation are:

 - Innovative Social Services